 1. Keep your financial forecasts flexible

-Build flexibility within your processes by switching to a rolling forecast model which will allow management to align on up-to-date data to support their strategic decision-making.
+Switching to a rolling forecast model enables management to align on up-to-date data and support strategic decision-making.

 2. Maintain data integrity